My Favourite Dog-Friendly Wineries in Prince Edward County

 If you’re coming to Prince Edward County for the day and want to make the most of your time (without crisscrossing the countryside), here are a few practical wine routes I’ve personally tested with my dog Henry in tow.

 These routes let you hit 4–6 wineries in one go, while keeping the drive times short and the sipping time long.
+So I would pick and choose which stops you make and not do all stops in one afternoon.

 Route #1: The Closson Road Cluster